pdemian/human2regex/API.md

 }
 ```

-After choosing one, you must validate the regular expression.
-This may be skipped if and only if the input has already been validated before as the generator is not guaranteed to work unless there are no errors.
+After choosing one, you should validate the regular expression.
+This may be skipped if and only if the input has already been validated before.
+The generator is not guaranteed to work unless there are no validation errors.
+The generator does no validation itself and may either return garbage output or crash.

 ```typescript
 const validation_errors = parse_result.validate();
 ```

-The result is a list of errors which, again, is a `CommonError`.
+The result is a list of errors which is a `CommonError`.
 If there are no errors, you can call the `toRegex()` function to create a string representation of the regular expression.
 You can also call the `toRegExp()` function to create a `RegExp` expression used in Javascript

 ```typescript
 const my_regex_string = parse_result.toRegex(); // type is string